ebourg/StrataDocs/pages/intro/features/features.md

 ## Main APIs

-Strata provides two calculation APIS - Pricer-level and Calculation-level.
+Strata provides two calculation APIs: pricer-level and calculation-level.
 The APIs differ primarily in the amount of data they can handle.

-The Pricer-level API provides the ability to calculate one result (risk measure).
+The pricer-level API provides the ability to calculate one result (risk measure).
 The inputs consist of one trade and one set of market data.

-The Calculation-level API provides the ability to calculate many results.
+The calculation-level API provides the ability to calculate many results.
 The inputs consist of one or more trades, one or more measures and one or more sets of market data (scenarios).